sm17977/teamproject/mvp/ProjectManagement.md

 ## Project management discussion

 *Include a paragraph or two, agreed by all team members, on how well the group has worked together, and how well the project is progressing.*
+We worked well together
+Project progressed well towards the end
+Lack of initiaive at the start
+Hiccup with assignment deadlines

 *Discuss the scrum meetings, and what could make them more efficient (if anything).*
+Scrum meeting accompanied by retrospectives
+Helped us understand issues members experiences Improve by placing strictness for deadlines to comply professional standards

 *Highlight any communication issues that might be affecting the project.*